fancidev/qtinter/docs/reference.rst

 .. class:: QiLoopMode

-   An :external:class:`enum.Enum` defining the possible operating modes of a :class:`QiBaseEventLoop`.
+   Defines the possible operating modes of a :class:`QiBaseEventLoop`.
    Its members are:

    .. data:: OWNER